Support to Fight COVID-19

 Social Protection and Jobs

-The Bank has been a long-time partner, providing financing and technical support to help Bangladesh strengthen and modernize social protection programs.
+The Bank has been a long-time partner, providing financing and technical support to help Bangladesh enhance its social protection and jobs programs.

 Support to Address Challenges Created by Influx of Displaced Rohingya Population

-Bangladesh has generously provided shelter to more than 1 million displaced Rohingya population (DRP) fleeing from violence in Myanmar.
-Through $590 million grant financing in five projects, the World Bank is helping the Bangladesh government to support both the displaced Rohingya population – until their safe and voluntary return to Myanmar – and the host communities in Cox’s Bazar.
+Bangladesh has generously provided shelter to more than 1.1 million displaced Rohingya population (DRP) fleeing from violence in Myanmar.
+Through $590 million grant financing in five projects, the World Bank is helping the Bangladesh government to support both the DRP — until their safe and voluntary return to Myanmar — as well as the host communities in Cox’s Bazar.

-More than 1,300 learning centers provided learning to 150,000 Rohingya children and psychosocial support to 350,000 children and adolescents.
-During COVID-19 movement restrictions, thousands of children, half of whom were girls, received home-based caregiver supported learning within the Rohingya camps.
-Youth in the host communities received vocational training through mobile training centers.
+More than 1,300 learning centers provided learning to 112,000 Rohingya children and psychosocial support to 350,000 children and adolescents.
+During COVID-19 movement restrictions, around 100 thousand children, about half of whom were girls, received home-based caregiver supported learning within the Rohingya camps.
+Youth in the host communities received vocational and enterprise development training through mobile training centers.